 Healthy snack recipes are becoming almost a rage!

-NOTE: Of course, we must be mindful of any issues with chewing, and dietary or restrictions.
+NOTE: Of course, we must be mindful of any issues with chewing or dietary restrictions.
 Some of these may be modified to suit your needs.
+Example: My friend cannot eat cheese.
+So she sprinkles on a small amount of nutritional yeast – even on popcorn, which gives it a sort of cheesy flavor.
+(I’ve had it – it’s good)!

 Shrimp Skewer or Salad